 - 1/2 stick unsalted butter, cut into 1/4-inch slices

 Place potatoes in a large saucepan and cover with water.
 Add salt and stir to dissolve.
 Bring to a boil over high heat.
 Reduce to a low boil and cook, stirring occasionally, until liquid has completely evaporated and potatoes are covered in a film of salt, about 45 minutes.
 Drain and rinse potatoes of excess salt.

-Adjust oven rack to middle position and preheat oven to 400°F. Line a rimmed baking sheet or broiler pan with aluminum foil.
-(If potatoes do not all fit on one rack, use two baking sheets, rotating top to bottom half way through cooking.)
+Adjust oven rack to middle position and preheat oven to 400°F (200°C).
+Line a rimmed baking sheet or broiler pan with aluminum foil.
+(If potatoes do not all fit on one rack, use 2 baking sheets, rotating top to bottom halfway through cooking.)
 Heat herb butter in a small saucepan over medium heat until melted.
 Toss potatoes and half of melted herb butter in a large bowl to coat.
 Transfer to baking sheet and roast, shaking pan occasionally, until crisp all over, about 20 minutes.
 Re-melt remaining herb butter.
 Transfer potatoes to a large bowl and toss with remaining herb butter.
 Season to taste with salt and pepper (you probably won't need any extra salt).
 Serve.